germal/OpenCVB/README.md

 for viewing 3D data.

-For those that prefer using the mouse to move the OpenGL display, the OpenGL code snippet provides a sample code.
+For those that prefer using the mouse to move the OpenGL display, the OpenGL code snippet provides sample code.
 To see a working example of OpenGL using just the mouse interface, see the OpenGL_Callbacks algorithm.

 **Python Interface**